solana-foundation/developer-content/docs/core/pda.md

 );
 ```

-A transaction is then sent to invoke the `initialize` instruction.
-Once the
+A transaction is then sent to invoke the `initialize` instruction to create a
-transaction is sent, the PDA is used to fetch the on-chain account that was
+new on-chain account using the PDA as the address.
+Once the transaction is sent,
-created at the address.
+the PDA is used to fetch the on-chain account that was created at the address.

 ```ts
 it("Is initialized!", async () => {